 F. A. Q. on Teacher Training Courses & Providers

-The Health Institute Australia was founded with a very ambitious goal to create the highest level of personal development, healing and health and professional training programs in the world through its Yoga Teacher Training and Ayurvedic Practitioner programs.
+The Health Institute Australia was founded with an ambitious goal to create the highest level of personal development, self-healing, health and professional training programs in the world through its Yoga Teacher Training and Ayurvedic Practitioner programs.
 The focus has been on turning passionate students into effective teachers and practitioners.
-Each qualification, Cert IV, Diploma and Advanced Diploma is 600 hours face-to-face learning, which means that our students would have graduated with a robust 1800 hours of training.
-In this pursuit, our purpose built Nirvana Wellness Retreat Centre supports live-in, residential, week-end training.
+Each qualification, Cert IV, Diploma and Advanced Diploma is 600 hours face-to-face learning, which means that HIA Advanced Diploma students would have graduated with a robust 1800 hours of training.
+In this pursuit, our purpose built Nirvana Wellness Retreat Sanctuary supports live-in, residential, week-end training.

 Q: Can any yoga school or teacher deliver a Certificate or Diploma for Yoga teachers?